Plumber router with 2 endpoints, 4 filters, and 1 sub-router.

 ENTRYPOINT ["R", "-e", "pr <- plumber::plumb('/opt/ml/plumber.R'); pr$run(host = '0.0.0.0', port = 8000)"]

-When you run vetiver_write_docker(), you generate two files: the Dockerfile itself and the vetiver_renv.lock file to capture your model dependencies.
+When you run vetiver_prepare_docker(), you generate three files needed to build a Docker image: the Dockerfile itself, a Plumber file serving your REST API, and the vetiver_renv.lock file to capture your model dependencies.

 # # Generated by the vetiver package; edit with care